 All email platforms (Outlook, Gmail, Yahoo, etc.) have a spam filter designed to keep out unwanted emails.
 Even though each platform has a different way of detecting spam, there are steps you can take that will improve your chances of avoiding a spam filter so it can land in a journalist’s inbox.

 These tips are also general best practices for cold emailing.
 This will help maintain a professional image and earn coverage for your client, while also keeping your lists full of journalists who haven’t opted out of receiving your pitches.

 Digital PR is a fast-moving world, and we’re all busy balancing different campaigns for clients.
 But when learning how to write a digital PR email to pitch new content, it’s important to remember that time invested in personalization is worth it.
-Taking the time to add a greeting and first name is not only a best practice (and helps you establish a relationship with a journalist), but also helps avoid spam filters.
+Taking the time to add a greeting and first name is not only a best practice (and helps you establish a relationship with a journalist), but it also helps your email avoid spam filters.

 It’s as simple as including “Hello [First Name]” at the beginning of an email.
 You may be asking: Why wouldn’t someone do that?
 The honest answer is that it takes more time to personalize emails.